diemmylelelele/Monty-Hall/README.md

 - Ensure the images folder is in the same directory as the src folder for correct icon loading.
 - Set up your IDE to recognize the src folder as the source folder if necessary.
 - Compile and run the Monty_Hall.java file:
-1. Locate the Monty_Hall.java file in the src folder.
-2. Click the Run button or use the IDE’s shortcut to execute the program.

 # How to Play
 1. Upon running the program, a graphical window will appear with three doors.